booploops/Cider-Butterchurn/README.md

 * Download this repository and drop all the plugins-visualizer\*.js files into this directory.
 * Relaunch AME and play a song, once a song is playing go to the 👤 Profile menu and click "Visualizer"

+## More Information
+For more information on how to build your own plugin check out: https://github.com/Apple-Music-Electron/Apple-Music-Electron/wiki/Plugins

 ## Credits
 Butterchurn: https://github.com/jberg/butterchurn